General Questions

 Are multiple applications allowed per person?

-Yes, applicants are required to disclose all sources of funding already received and/or committed, when asked.
+Yes, applicants are required to disclose all sources of funding already received and/or committed in the application process.

 Is anyone ineligible?